-For more information about scheduling and administration policies, refer to the Online Assessment Scheduling Guidance, found in the LDOE Assessment library.
+For more information about scheduling and administration policies, refer to the Online Assessment Scheduling Guidance, found on the LDOE Assessment Resources Webpage.

 Administration Schedule for Paper-Based Testing

 The table below shows the paper-based testing schedule for grade 3.